John the Conqueror: Other herbs related to the legend

 Other roots are linked to the same body of legends.

 Low John is the root of the trillium or wake-robin, Trillium grandiflorum.
 It is carried on the person for assistance in family matters.
 It is also known as Dixie John or Southern John and additionally is the basis for a hoodoo formula called Dixie Love Oil.

 "Chewing John" is galangal, Alpinia galanga, a member of the ginger family.
 This is chewed much as chewing tobacco is chewed, to sweeten the breath and to calm the stomach.
 It is said that if you spit the juice from chewing this root onto the floor of a courtroom before the judge enters, you will win your case.
 Other names for this root are Little John and Little John to Chew.
 It is often confused with "Low John" or 'Dixie John'.

+In popular culture

+Muddy Waters mentions John the Conqueror as "Johnny Cocheroo" in the songs "Mannish Boy" and "I'm Your Hoochie Coochie Man".
+In "Mannish Boy", the line is "I think I'll go down/To old Kansas too/I'm gonna bring back my second cousin/That little Johnny Conqueroo".
+This line is borrowed from the Bo Diddley song "I'm a Man", to which "Mannish Boy" is an answer song.
+The root is also referred to in the song 'Black John the Conqueror' by Dr. John from his 1971 album The Sun, Moon & Herbs.
+The song's lyrics and refrain speak of a wise old man holding 'black John the Conqueror in his hand'.